 After a light sanding, our vintage medicine cabinet was ready for primer.

 I have been using the same gallon of Zinsser Bulls Eye primer since we moved here!
 Seriously, it’s lasted so long.
-It’s not cheap, but I can definitely say that we’ve gotten our money’s worth.
+It’s not cheap, but we’ve certainly gotten our money’s worth.

 The next day, the vintage cabinet was ready for it’s ‘pretty paint’.

-I rolled on 2 more coats of the light blue paint and let it dry over night.
+I rolled on 2 coats of the light blue paint and let it dry overnight.

 There was no need to paint the backs and sides of the interior of the cabinet since I planned to cover them with wallpaper.
 I figured I would save myself some work and some paint!

-The next day, I moved the cabinet back inside the house and laid it on the the floor.
-Putting the wallpaper on the inside of the cabinet was much easier with the cabinet laying down
+The next day, I moved the cabinet back inside the house and laid it on the floor.
+Putting wallpaper on the interior of the cabinet was much easier with the cabinet laying down

 To get the wallpaper in the cabinet, I first measured each spot where I wanted it to go.
 Then, I cut each piece of wallpaper to the right size.
 And very carefully stuck it down, while smoothing out the bubbles.